 I’ll let the results speak for themselves.
 Although the average Maltese winter water temperature is 15 degrees around this time, I’m able to free dive comfortably for well over an hour with the two-piece “farmer John” 5 mm Beuchat Espadon Equipe.
 Perhaps it’s the same with any open cell suit; but as my experience is limited to the Espadon, I think it’s perfect.

-Ascending over St Elmo’s Bay Reef.
+Relaxing over St Elmo’s Bay Reef.

 What is an open cell suit?
 It just means that the inner lining you never noticed on your wet suit has been cut out.
 So the rubbery neoprene adheres directly to the skin.